kal038/kal038/README.md

 - 📫 How to reach me **kal038@bucknell.edu**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1ZlxbTn-ZbvfuP94wQ9luCIENgbBbEw6l/view?usp=sharing](https://drive.google.com/file/d/1ZlxbTn-ZbvfuP94wQ9luCIENgbBbEw6l/view?usp=sharing)
+- 📄 Know about my experiences: [My Resume](https://drive.google.com/file/d/1ZlxbTn-ZbvfuP94wQ9luCIENgbBbEw6l/view?usp=sharing)

 - ⚡ Fun fact **I used to be a boy scout**